 I have owned this keyboard for close to a year and have been using it as my only keyboard for all of that time.
-I am an avid gamer, I like to play competitive online games, such as LoL (League of Legends), SC2 (Starcraft 2), CS:GO (Counterstrike) and Overwatch.
+I am an avid gamer, I use the MK for gaming, using it for competitive games such as LoL (League of Legends), SC2 (Starcraft 2), CS:GO (Counterstrike) and Overwatch.

 Overall my experience has been very positive.
-I spend most of my weekends and evening online playing something or other, or typing for work, so have really put it through it paces.
+I spend most of my weekends and evening online playing something or other, or typing for work, so have really put it through its paces.

 Below is my detailed look into what my thoughts and opinions are.

 A mechanical keyboard has a set of advantages which are hard to understand, unless you physically use one for a length of time.

 - Sturdy - mechanical keys don't fail easily.
 An excellent perk for any gamer that likes to push their keyboard!

 - Customisation - with many variations of mechanical keys, it's easy to get just the right fit for you, personally.
 A quick google of Cherry MX will tell you all you need to know about this.

 - Increased words / minute - this relates to the customisation point.
 There is a lot you can change about the way that the key interfaces with your computer, such as activation points.
 The typists or gamers with a softer touch may want an early activation point rather than having to fully depress the key, speeding up your typing and reaction times.

 - Long lasting - As the keys rely on a mechanical interface, it is less prone to wear and tear.
 Cherry MX advertise up to a staggering 50 million key strokes to failure.

 - More expensive - you pay for the extra quality.